 Ever since it was announced, I had been looking forward to The Legend of Zelda: Breath of the Wild.
 As a huge fan of both the series as well as open world games in general, the premise behind this game was irresistible.
 I even jokingly referred to it as The Zelder Scrolls since it seemed to have more in common with games like Skyrim than it did most previous Zelda titles.
 As it turns out, this description was not too far off.

-There are plenty of excellent reviews of this game out there that go over all of the finer mechanic details.
+There are plenty of excellent reviews of this game out there that go over all of the finer mechanical details far better than I ever could.
 Many sites are proclaiming this to be the best Zelda title of all time, though some are a bit more measured.
 The game is, without question, a masterpiece.
 However this is absolutely not an Ocarina of Time style of game.
 This is Zelda re-imagined as a true open world game, and in many ways it is more open than Skyrim.
 After leaving the tutorial area (the only thing the player is forced complete), all of the game's content can be undertaken in any order.
-For exceptionally skilled, it is even possible to beeline straight to Ganon and take him out with only three hearts.
+For the exceptionally skilled, it is even possible to beeline straight to Ganon and take him out with only three hearts.
 The game rewards you for completing content, and encourages exploration, but doesn't do much handholding outside of the very beginning.

 Before I provide further thoughts on what I enjoyed, no game is perfect, and there are a few legitimate complaints that I feel are fair.